 For the time period 1736-1801, the PF found the petitioner met criterion 83.7(c) for political authority or influence within the group from the appearance of a distinct group at Schaghticoke, where the Connecticut General Assembly assigned it land in 1736 and where there was a Moravian mission from 1743 until 1771, until about 1801.
 The FD confirms this conclusion.

 The PF found that there was insufficient evidence to demonstrate that the Schaghticoke met criterion 83.7(c) for the period from 1801 to 1875.
 There remains little direct evidence concerning political authority or influence among the Schaghticoke for this time period.
 However, criterion 83.7(c)(3) provides: “A group that has met the requirements in paragraph 83.7(b)(2) at a given point in time shall be considered to have provided sufficient evidence to meet this criterion at that point in time.”
-For the FD, taking into account submissions by the petitioner and third parties, a detailed, decade-by-decade, analysis was made to determine whether petitioner meets 83.7(b)(2): “At least 50 percent of the marriages in the group are between members of the group.”
+For the FD, taking into account submissions by the petitioner and third parties, a detailed, Start Printed Page 5573decade-by-decade, analysis was made to determine whether petitioner meets 83.7(b)(2): “At least 50 percent of the marriages in the group are between members of the group.”
 On the basis of these calculations, the endogamy rate was sufficient that the STN meets criterion 83.7(c) from 1801-1820 and 1841-1870 under 83.7(c)(3).

 The PF concluded that two petitions submitted in 1876 and 1884, signed by a number of Schaghticoke Indians living on the reservation and some living off the reservation, provided sufficient evidence that the group exercised some political influence or authority for that limited time period.
 For the FD, there is limited additional context for the two above petitions, which strengthens the conclusion of the PF that they show political influence and authority within the group at these dates.
 Both the 1876 and 1884 Schaghticoke petitions for appointment of an overseer were presented shortly after the passage by the Connecticut legislature of legislation that affected the Schaghticoke tribe.
 The evidence submitted for the FD also documented a third petition, which requested an audit of the tribe's funds.
 It was submitted in 1892 on behalf of the tribe by a member who had signed both the 1876 and 1884 petitions and was acted upon by the court, which appointed the auditors requested by the tribe.
 The auditors were paid from tribal funds.